 When discussing rights, it is important to note that there are some differences between adults and children.
 Parents, or another court appointed guardian, typically exercise control of the rights of children.
-For requirements related to restrictions imposed on children, please reference the IPC Guide.
+For requirements related to restrictions imposed on children, please reference the IPC Guide, which can be found on the Providers and Case Managers page of the Division website, under the Case Manager and Provider Reference Materials toggle.